-- 1. Bolt - 2.
-Tailpipe - Remove the tailpipe by pulling it out of the muffler. - Tap the tailpipe lightly, and then use a wire brush to remove any carbon deposits from the spark arrester portion of the tailpipe and inside of the tailpipe housing.
+- 1. Bolt

+- 2. Tailpipe cover

+- Tap the tailpipe lightly, and then use a wire brush to remove any carbon deposits from the spark arrester portion of the tailpipe and inside of the tailpipe housing.
-- 1. Tailpipe

-- 2. Spark arrester

-- Insert the tailpipe into the muffler and align the bolt holes.

-- 5. Install and tighten the bolts.
+- 1. Tailpipe - 2.
+Spark arrester - Insert the tailpipe into the muffler and align the bolt holes. - 5.
+Install the tailpipe cover by installing the bolts.